 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: They have developed sufficient knowledge and understanding of the subject/discipline relative to the level, though reading/research is limited for basic pass and still dependent on limited range of sources, mainly drawn from class contact.
 Subject knowledge has not been developed to any depth and difficulties may be encountered with basic theoretical and conceptual aspects but student can demonstrate some progress in grasp of key issues and debates.
 Primary: Lectures, Seminars, Screenings & Workshops and guided independent study Secondary/Supplementary: Visits to festivals & trade shows and guest lectures Access to online sources and publications PA1, PA2, PA3 ILO1, ILO2, ILO4 Formally assessed by essays (with creative artefact option).
 Also evidenced and assessed in practical production assignments.
-Informally assessed by presentations WEYM2027 (Theory 2) & WEYM2028 WEYM2029 WEYM2032 (practice) An explanation for embedding Knowledge and Understanding through Teaching & Learning and Assessment at this level of the programme): For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmarks for Communication, Media, Film and Cultural Studies 2008 • engage critically with major thinkers, debates and intellectual paradigms within the field and put them to productive use • understand forms of communication, media and culture as they have emerged historically and appreciate the processes through which they have come into being, with reference to
+Informally assessed by presentations WEYM2027 (Theory 2) & WEYM2028 WEYM2029 WEYM2032 (practice) An explanation for embedding Knowledge and Understanding through Teaching & Learning and Assessment at this level of the programme : Cognitive and Intellectual Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmarks for Communication, Media, Film and Cultural Studies 2008 engage critically with major thinkers, debates and intellectual paradigms within the field and put them to productive use understand forms of communication, media and culture as they have emerged historically and appreciate the processes through which they have come into being, with reference to social, cultural and technological change • examine such forms critically with appropriate reference to the social and cultural contexts and diversity of contemporary society, and have an understanding of how different social groups variously make use of, and engage with, forms of communication, media and culture analyse closely, interpret and show the exercise of critical judgement in the understanding and, as appropriate, evaluation of these forms develop substantive and detailed knowledge and understanding in one or more designated areas of the field consider and evaluate their own work in a reflexive manner, with reference to academic and/or professional issues, debates and conventions.
+By the end of this level of this programme Primary: Formally assessed WEYM2027 the students will be able to demonstrate for Lectures, Seminars, by essays (with (Theory 2) a threshold pass: Screenings & Workshops creative artefact & only a basic ability to analyse a range of and guided independent option).
+Also WEYM2028 information with a tendency towards study PA1, ILO1, evidenced and WEYM2029 uncritical acceptance things at face value. - PAT, PA2, ILO1, ILO2, assessed in WEYM2032 Critical skills are being demonstrated but Secondary/Supplementary: PAZ, PA3 ILO2, ILO4 practical production (practice) only basic attempts to evaluate are evident Visits to festivals & trade FAJ ILU4 assignments. and tend towards emotional response shows and guest lectures Informally assessed initially.
+Student is engaging with peer Access to online sources by presentations assessment and review but unsubstantiated and publications. opinions may be evident

-•

-social, cultural and technological

-change

-examine such forms critically with

-appropriate reference to the social and

-cultural contexts and diversity of

-contemporary society, and have an

-understanding of how different social

-groups variously make use of, and

-engage with, forms of communication,

-media and culture

-media and editore

-analyse closely, interpret and show the

-exercise of critical judgement in the

-understanding and, as appropriate,

-evaluation of these forms

-evaluation of these forms

-develop substantive and detailed

-knowledge and understanding in one or

-more designated areas of the field

-more designated areas of the field

-• consider and evaluate their own work in

-consider and evaluate their own work in

-a reflexive manner, with reference to

-academic and/or professional issues,

-debates and conventions. .
-14/51/140005

-By the end of this level of this programme Primary: Formally assessed WEYM2027

-the students will be able to demonstrate for Lectures, Seminars, by essays (with (Theory 2)

-a threshold pass: Screenings & Workshops creative artefact &

-only a basic ability to analyse a range of and guided independent option).
-Also WEYM2028

-information with a tendency towards study PA1, ILO1, evidenced and WEYM2029

-uncritical acceptance things at face value.
-PA2, ILO2, assessed in WEYM2032

-Critical skills are being demonstrated but Secondary/Supplementary: PA3 ILO4 practical production (practice)

-only basic attempts to evaluate are evident Visits to festivals & trade 17.0 1201 assignments.

-and tend towards emotional response shows and guest lectures Informally assessed

-initially.
-Student is engaging with peer Access to online sources by presentations

-assessment and review but unsubstantiated and publications.

-opinions may be evident